PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 10:42:13
+Last updated: 2024-04-06 10:42:46
-Random Quote: When you meet someone special, suddenly life is full of firsts: The first kiss, the first night together, the first weekend together. - Ted Mosby
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby